- What is “bento”? Is it the style of packing? Is it the box? Is it the food?

 My old camera was nothing special: a plain point-and-shoot from Canon (a Powershot A520 4MP).
 I recently bought a Canon Rebel xSI digital SLR and a reasonably priced 50mm macro lens, and am learning how to make the most of it.

 Did I leave out something important?
 Your question not answered here?
 Ask the helpful folks on the Lunch in a Box community forum!
-A search of the website via the searchbox in the upper left-hand corner may also turn up your answer.
+A search of the website via the search function on the side bar may also turn up your answer.